yurigurlie207/household-task-manager/README.md

 OR create a new user yourself

 As a user, you can:
 - update your profile information
 - create tasks
 - create subtasks
 - assign users to task/subtasks upon creation, even if you don't assign yourself
-- update/remove tasks that you have been assigned
+- view/update/remove tasks that you have been assigned.

 Contributor's Guide